antimof/UxPlay/README.txt

 **-bt709** A workaround for the failure of the older Video4Linux2 plugin to recognize Apple's use of an uncommon (but permitted) "full-range color" variant of the bt709 color standard for digital TV.
-This is no longer needed by GStreamer-1.20.4 and backports from it.
+This was no longer needed by GStreamer-1.20.4 and backports from it, but appears to again be required in GStreamer-1.22 and later.

+**-srgb** A workaround for a failure to display full-range 8-bit color
+\[0-255\], and instead restrict to limited range \[16-235\] "legal BT709" HDTV format.
+The workaround works on x86_64 desktop systems, but does not yet work on Raspberry Pi.
+The issue may be fixed in a future GStreamer release: it only occurs in Linux and \*BSD.

+**-srbg no**.
+Disables the -srgb option, which is enabled by default in Linux and \*BSD, but may be useless on Raspberry Pi, and may be unwanted, as it adds extra processing load.

 **-rpi** Equivalent to "-v4l2" (Not valid for Raspberry Pi model 5, and removed in UxPlay 1.67)